zf4223v1ms7/nexus-sdk/docs/guides/math-branching-dag-builder.md

 # Build the Quickstart

 This guide walks through the process of constructing a Directed Acyclic Graph (DAG) that demonstrates conditional logic using standard Nexus math tools.
-We will build the [`math_branching.json`](https://github.com/Talus-Network/nexus-sdk/blob/v0.1.0/cli/src/dag/_dags/math_branching.json) DAG step-by-step, applying the concepts outlined in the main [Nexus DAG Construction Guide](dag-construction.md).
+We will build the [`math_branching.json`](https://github.com/Talus-Network/nexus-sdk/blob/v0.1.0/cli/src/dag/_dags/math_branching.json) DAG that was used in the [quickstart example](math-branching-quickstart.md) step-by-step, applying the concepts outlined in the main [Nexus DAG Construction Guide](dag-construction.md).

+{% hint style="info" %} Prerequisites
+Follow the [setup guide](setup.md) to get properly setup in case you haven't.
+{% endhint %}

 The goal is to build a DAG that: